wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_dag_getEventPayload.md

 ---
-title: ftm:dag_getEventPayload \[POST\]
+title: dag_getEventPayload - Fantom
-description: Returns an event object, or null if the event is not found.
+description: Example code for the dag_getEventPayload json-rpc method. Сomplete guide on how to use dag_getEventPayload json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters